sap-tutorials/Tutorials/tutorials/abap-environment-analytics/abap-environment-analytics.md

 [ACCORDION-END]

-[ACCORDION-BEGIN [Step 6: ](Booking interface view)] We now have to create an interface view that serves as a data source for the Cube.
+[ACCORDION-BEGIN [Step 6: ](Booking interface view)] You now have to create an interface view that serves as a data source for the Cube.

   1. Right click on the folder **Data Definitions** and choose **New** > **New Data Definition** from the context menu.